mohitrathods/documentation/content/developer/reference/user_interface/view_architectures.rst

 The `field` element renders (and allows editing of, possibly) a single field of all current records as a column.

+Using the same field multiple times in a list view is not supported

 .. code-block:: xml

    <tree>